Emmanuel Armand de Vignerot du Plessis, Duke of Aiguillon: Early life and intrigue

 The king was in despair, but Richelieu, who was a resourceful man, was not one to accept defeat lightly.
 He sent his nephew to Languedoc, where a beautiful young lady had been instructed to seduce him.
 This she did most effectively; letters of a very passionate nature were exchanged; the lady despatched those which she received to Richelieu, and in due course they were brought to the notice of Madame de La Tournelle, who, furious at the young duke's deceitfulness, turned her attentions to the king.

 The duke was later taken prisoner in 1746 and was made a maréchal de camp in 1748.
 He was a member of the so-called parti devot, the faction opposed to Madame de Pompadour, to the Jansenists and to the parlement, and his hostility to the new ideas drew upon him the anger of the pamphleteers.

 Upon the death of his father in 1750, he became the duc d'Aiguillon.
 In 1753, he was appointed commandant (governor) of Brittany and soon became unpopular in that province, which had retained a large number of privileges called "liberties."
 He first came into collision with the provincial estates on the question of the royal imposts (1758).
+During the Seven Years' War, on 11 September 1758, he was responsible for repelling the British landing in Brittany at the Battle of Saint-Cast.